 Zurück zu allen Artikeln

-The European regulation no. 661/2009 of 13 July 2009 and its official application on November 1, 2014 obliges all vehicles manufactured in Europe to be equiped with a direct or indirect TPMS systems warning the driver, inside the vehicle, of any loss of tyre pressure, which is conducive to optimum fuel consumption and road safety” (chap.
+The European regulation no. 661/2009 of 13 July 2009 and its official application on November 1, 2014, obliges all vehicles manufactured in Europe to be equipped with a direct or indirect TPMS systems warning the driver, inside the vehicle, of any loss of tyre pressure, which is conducive to optimum fuel consumption and road safety” (chap.
 II, art.
 9).

-The Renault Megane 4 (2016-2020) uses a direct TPMS system, which means TPMS sensors are installed in the wheel.
+The OPEL CORSA E/VAN (2015-2019) uses a direct TPMS system, which means TPMS sensors are installed in the wheel.
 If one or more tires indicate low tire pressure, the TPMS sensors will transfer the information to the vehicle’s ECU.
 An indicator light (low-line TPMS system) or each tire pressure will show on the dash (high-line TPMS system).

-When a sensor is replaced for one or more wheels of a Renault Megane 4, a TPMS relearn is recommended to transfer the new TPMS sensor IDs to the vehicle’s ECU.
+When a sensor is replaced for one or more wheels of an OPEL CORSA E/VAN, a TPMS relearn is recommended to transfer the new TPMS sensor IDs to the vehicle’s ECU.

 Type of TPMS System – Direct TPMS System